enyone/blog/_posts/2017-01-07-Randomness-in-Linux.md

 Which one to use?
 ---

 Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.
-I would say this is stupid advice.
+I would say this generalization should never be made.

 When the best available quality is needed `/dev/random` should be used always even with the cost of blocking.
 One example is when generating keys **to be used in cryptographic algorithms**.